The Irony of Progress

 SelectedShake hands, pose for the press, cut the ribbon.

 Nature was coming closer to the city, but 948 healthy trees had to be cut down.
-Satisfied with our work, we get into our luxury cars, headed to our countryside villas.
+Satisfied with our work, we got into our luxury cars and headed to our countryside villas.

 Worry not.